strebl/pi-finder/README.md

 ```

 #### 6. Reboot (optional)
-To test the configuration, restart your Pi and check the [website](https://pi.strebl.ch)!
+To test the configuration, restart your Pi and check the [Pi Finder](https://pi.strebl.ch)!
 ```sh
 $ sudo reboot
 ```